 When the automobile brakes, you notice that the front dips down.
 The front springs compress more than the rear ones, and the front tires do also.
 This indicates there's more vertical force on the front axle than on the rear.

-The reason this happens is that the force of friction of the roadway on the tires produces a clockwise torque about the car's center of mass (see picture below).
+The reason this happens is that the force due to friction of the roadway on the tires produces a clockwise torque about the car's center of mass (see picture below).
 The vertical normal forces on the tires must adjust in size to produce an equal and opposite counterclockwise torque.

 A boring problem.Consider a rigid, solid Earth with radial symmetry and outside radius R, rotating with constant angular velocity ω.
 Start at the equator and drill a sufficiently large diameter hole straight through the center of the Earth and out the other side.
 Never mind that the center of the Earth is pretty hot, and probably flows.
 Don't worry about ground water, or ocean water, filling the hole, etc., etc. Consider that these don't happen, maintaining the integrity of the hole you've drilled.